Alternate Day Fasting vs. OMAD: Unlocking the Synergy With a Combined Approach

 • Step 4: Like the previous week, note where the biggest challenges lie

-• Step 5: At the conclusion of this week, compare notes regarding Alternate Day Fasting vs OMAD and adjust the plan
+• Step 5: At the end of this week, compare notes on Alternate Day Fasting and OMAD, and adjust the plan accordingly.

 • Step 6: Potentially combine the two within the same week.
 See below for more details